bodrick/awesome/TOPICS.md

 *   [dabeku/Loginator](https://github.com/dabeku/Loginator) - High performance log viewer for NLog (chainsaw) and other sources (logcat, etc.)
 *   [huxi/lilith](https://github.com/huxi/lilith) - Lilith is a Logging- and AccessEvent viewer for Logback, log4j, log4j2 and java.util.logging

-## delegate

-*   [tigranv/Useful\_Examples\_C-Sharp](https://github.com/tigranv/Useful_Examples_C-Sharp) - In this repository, I gathered a lot of useful examples of code and their description that I create while studying programming.
-Here you can find examples on the use of the Inheritance, Encapsulation, Abstraction, Interfacies, Polymorphism, Indexers,  Operators Overloading, Extention Methods, System IO , Exception Handling, Delegates, Events, IDisposable, IClonable, GC, IEnumerable, IEnumerator Interfaces, Yield, Generic Programming,

 ## encapsulation

 *   [tigranv/Useful\_Examples\_C-Sharp](https://github.com/tigranv/Useful_Examples_C-Sharp) - In this repository, I gathered a lot of useful examples of code and their description that I create while studying programming.
 Here you can find examples on the use of the Inheritance, Encapsulation, Abstraction, Interfacies, Polymorphism, Indexers,  Operators Overloading, Extention Methods, System IO , Exception Handling, Delegates, Events, IDisposable, IClonable, GC, IEnumerable, IEnumerator Interfaces, Yield, Generic Programming,